-If your parent, spouse, or child lost their life because of a construction accident in Las Vegas or Clark County, contact Oronoz & Ericsson Injury Lawyers for guidance.
+If your parent, spouse, or child lost their life because of a construction accident in Las Vegas or Clark County, contact Oronoz & Ericsson, LLC for guidance.
 A construction accident lawyer will guide you through the claim process and help you obtain workers’ comp death benefits.

 You may be entitled to up to $10,000 for burial and funeral expenses and up to two-thirds of your relative’s average wages.
 If you are a surviving spouse, you may be entitled to these payments for the rest of your life.
 Your children may be entitled to compensation until they are 18 years old or 22 years old if they are full-time students.